worker-tools/router/README.md

 ***

-This router is inspired by previous work such as `tiny-request-router` and `itty-router`, but it improves on them by providing better support for middleware, type inference, nested routing, and broader URL matching for use in service workers.
+This router is inspired by previous work, specifically `tiny-request-router` and `itty-router`, but it improves on them by providing better support for middleware, type inference, nested routing, and broader URL matching for use in service workers.

 ## 🆓 Type Inference